TI-RTOS: Component overview

+TI-RTOS consists of many components for Kernel, Drivers and Board Initialization, Network Services, Interprocessor Communication, Instrumentation, and File Systems.

 Licensing

 Most of the TI-RTOS components are released under the BSD License.
 Any user can rebuild the kernel using the included source code.

 RTOS Kernel Overview

 Organization

 The TI-RTOS Kernel is made up of a number of discrete components, called modules.
 Each module can provide services via an API and is individually configurable.
-For example, system semaphores are provided by a module named ti.sysbios.knl.Semaphore.
 A developer can choose whether this module is included in the runtime image or optimized out.
 If included, the user can configure various aspects of the Semaphore module, and instances of semaphores to be created on system start up.
-The module also provides an API so that semaphores can be created, posted, pended, and deleted as an embedded program runs.
+The module provides an API so that semaphores can be created, posted, pended, and deleted as an embedded program runs.

 Threading

-TI-RTOS Kernel provides support for several different types of threads in an embedded system.
+TI-RTOS Kernel supports different types of threads in an embedded system.